-5. A Mental Health Specialist who works an assigned late night shift where the majority of the hours are between 11:00 p.m. to 7:00 a.m. shall, in addition to his or her regular pay, be paid a late night shift differential of two dollars and seventy five (\$2.75) cents per hour for each hour actually worked on the assigned late night shift.
+5. An employee in the below listed classes who works an assigned night shift where the majority of the hours are between 5:00 p.m. to 11:00 p.m. shall, in addition to his/her regular pay, be paid a night shift differential of one dollar and seventy-five (\$1.75) cents per hour for each hour actually worked on the assigned night shift.
 Hours worked as an extension of an assigned shift eligible for Night Shift Differential shall be paid at the same Night Shift Differential rate as the assigned shift.
+Hours worked as an extension of an assigned shift Differential rate as the assigned shift.
 Hours worked as an extension of an assigned shift not eligible for Night Shift Differential shall not be eligible for Night Shift Differential.